Design-Build Architecture · Nationwide

 Yes.
 While design-build is preferred, TCG also offers standalone architectural design when an owner has selected a different GC, and serves as architect of record on projects with separate concept design firms.
 Conversely, TCG can deliver as general contractor, construction manager, or owner’s rep on projects with an existing architect.

-Most commercial projects use a percentage of total construction cost (5–15%).
+Most commercial projects use a percentage of total construction cost (5 to 15%).
 Other structures: lump-sum fixed fees (well-defined scope), hourly billing (feasibility studies, small TIs), and stipulated sum per square foot (repeat prototype work).
 Design-build engagements typically roll architectural fees into the GMP or stipulated sum.

 Use our AI-powered architectural fee estimator at the top of this page.
 Describe your project and the system returns a preliminary fee range based on AIA benchmarks, regional market data, and TCG’s nationwide project database.
 All AI estimates are reviewed by a TCG architect before any formal proposal is issued.